 - Test Amplification: The effort and time spent by developers in software testing activities lead to extensive test suites.
 However, these test suites are not adequate to fulfill all of the testing criteria.
 In Test Amplification, we aim to improve the existing test suites by utilizing the knowledge already available in these tests.
 To achieve this goal, we use AI and machine learning techniques to develop fully automated tools that detect and collect

 the available knowledge (e.g., input data domains and object usages) from the manually-written tests and use these acquired pieces of intelligence to generate new test suites.
 As an example of our previous works on this topic, we have designed and implemented a strategy called behavioral model seeding.
 More information about this technique is available here.

 - Arie van Deursen (Leader of the Software Engineering group)

-The lab collaborates with the following people/organizations (reported in alphabetic order):
+The lab collaborates with the following people/organizations (reported in alphabetic order by last name):

 - Andrea Arcuri, Kristiania University College, Norvegia

 - Cynthia Liem - Delft University of technology

 - Sebastiano Panichella, Zurich University of Applied Sciences, Switzerland

 - Paolo Tonella, Universita’ della Svizzera Italiana, Switzerland